epinxteren/triviality-commander/docs/intro.md

 ######typescript "example/bootstrap.ts"

-Now the original 'greetingService' service is overridden,

-if we execute the file we can:
+if we run the file, we can call the actual commands.

 ######ts-node "example/bootstrap.ts"(hello world)

 ######ts-node "example/bootstrap.ts"(hello world --shout)

 ## Version

+CommanderPackageVersionModule exposes automatic version to commander based on your package.json

 ######ts-node "example/bootstrap.ts"(--version)